160 Pier Street PERTH

 • Case Theory by Head Coach, the Hon Justice Chaney of the Supreme Court; and:

 • Voice and Performance – a vital tool in advocacy, by Julia Moody voice coach and expert.

 Practical application comprises of one civil interlocutory injunction where participants argue for either the applicant or the respondent.
 The problem question used for practising examinations and cross examinations of witnesses and closing statements is a criminal problem.
 Budding civil advocates will recognise the benefits of this as a large number of preeminent civil barristers honed their advocacy skills while practising in crime.

-The Hon Justice John Chaney – Head Coach
+The Hon John Chaney SC, Supreme Court of Western Australia – Head Coach

 Julia Moody – Voice & Performance Coach

 Hands on experience by performing as advocates in an actual courtroom environment, supported by a student/teacher ratio of eight to two.
 Experienced teachers observe the performances and use proven techniques to deliver effective feedback.
 In preparation for the weekend, a briefing session will be held to introduce attendees to the concept of ‘case theory’ and be given materials to begin their preparations for the weekend.